-To add a script version:
+To add a script version

-- 1 Start Sybase Central and connect to the test\consol data source using the MobiLink plug-in. - 2 Open the Versions folder.

-Add synchronization scripts to the consolidated database 3 Double click Add Version.
+- Start Sybase Central and connect to the test\consol data source using the MobiLink plug-in. - 2.
+Open the Versions folder. - 3.
+Double click Add Version.
 Name the new version default.

-\ To add synchronized tables to your consolidated database:
+\ To add synchronized tables to your consolidated database

-- 1 Open the Tables folder beneath the MobiLink synchronization icon. - 2 Open the DBA container.
+- 1. Open the Tables folder beneath the MobiLink Synchronization9 icon. - Open the DBA container.
 Right-click the cust table and add it to synchronized tables.